-Secure file transfer methods are designed to keep your company from experiencing a breach of data during transfer.
-From simple online file shares to transferring large files and video on a regular basis.
-Here are three secure file transfer methods that will help you send big files securely in 2018.
+Today, secure file transfer methods are designed to keep your company from experiencing a breach of data during transfer.
+From simple online file shares to transferring large files and videos on a regular basis, here are three secure file transfer methods that will help you send your business files securely in 2020.

 1. SFTP the Secure File Transfer Protocol